openx/prebid-mobile-android/mobile-android-sdk-doc/info/integration-mopub/android-in-app-bidding-mopub-info.md

 # MoPub Integration

-The integration of Prebid Rendering SDK with MoPub assumes that publisher has an account on MoPub and has already integrated the MoPub SDK into the app project.
+The integration of Prebid Rendering Module with MoPub assumes that publisher has an account on MoPub and has already integrated the MoPub SDK into the app project.

-If you do not have MoPub SDK in the app yet, refer the the [MoPub's Documentation](https://github.com/mopub/mopub-android-sdk).
+If you do not have MoPub SDK in the app yet, refer the [MoPub's Documentation](https://github.com/mopub/mopub-android-sdk).

-If you have any troubles with integration contact [Prebid Support](https://docs.prebid.org/support/index.html).

 ## MoPub Integration Overview